 Chiefs Linebacker Demone Harris

 The Ravens signed Harris to their practice squad in October, but he only stayed in Baltimore for about a month; the Chiefs signed him off the Ravens’ practice squad in late November.
 He’s played in six games with the Chiefs.
 Undrafted out of Buffalo in 2018, Harris spent parts of the last two seasons with the Buccaneers, but he was cut in October.
-That led to Harris signing with the Ravens … and the viral story about the missing engagement ring he had planned — and eventually did — give to his girlfriend.
+That led to Harris signing with the Ravens … and the viral story about the missing engagement ring he had planned to — and eventually did — give to his girlfriend.

 49ers Fullback Kyle Juszczyk